kids encyclopedia robot

 Signature

-Having studied economic planning in the Soviet Union, Djotodia worked at the Central African Republic's Ministry of Planning and subsequently at the Ministry of Foreign Affairs.
-He served for a time as Consul in the Sudanese city of Nyala.
+Having studied economic planning in the Soviet Union, Djotodia worked at the Central African Republic (CAR) Ministry of Planning and subsequently at the Ministry of Foreign Affairs.
+He served for a time as the CAR's consul in the Sudanese city of Nyala.

 Rebellion